alxshelepenok/lumen/content/posts/fleek-network-getting-started-guide.md

 Finally, we introduced an open-source solution named Fleek Network, appealed for collaboration, and gave a brief example of how simple it is to run a node on anyone’s computer!

-Discover more about the project by watching/contributing on Github, following us on Twitter, and joining our community Discord channel for all the best updates!
+Discover more about the project by [watching/contributing on Github](https://github.com/fleek-network/ursa), following us on [Twitter](https://twitter.com/fleek_net), and joining [our community Discord](https://discord.gg/fleekxyz) for all the best updates!